Salary: See Position Description

-6.)
-Demonstrated sensitivity to and an understanding of the diverse academic, socioeconomic, cultural and ethnic backgrounds, disabilities and learning styles of community college students and staff.
+- Demonstrated sensitivity to and understating of the diverse academic, socioeconomic, cultural and ethnic backgrounds, disabilities and learning styles of community college students and staff.

-SKILLS are required to perform single technical tasks with a frequent need to upgrade skills due to changing job conditions.
-Specific skills required to satisfactorily perform the functions of the job include: administering first aid and CPR; handling hazardous materials; operating standard office equipment; preparing and maintaining accurate records; and utilizing pertinent software applications.
+SKILLS are required to: perform single technical tasks with an occasional need to upgrade skills due to changing job conditions.
+Specific skills required to satisfactorily perform the functions of the job include: utilizing equipment used in trade; and operating heavy equipment.
 Use of new or additional equipment brought about by new technology shall be incorporated consistent with the level of responsibility and complexity of this job.
 Provide clear and concise instruction including guidance, instruction on techniques, methods and procedures for accomplishment.

 - California Education Code, Section 87408.6 requires persons employed by a community college in an academic or classified position to submit to a TB risk assessment developed by CDPH and CTCA and, if risk factors are present, an examination to determine that he or she is free of infectious TB; initially upon hire and every four years thereafter.

 - DISASTER SERVICE WORKERS: All Marin Community College District (MCCD) employees are designated Disaster Service Workers through state and local law (California Government Code Section 3100-3109).
 Employment with the MCCD requires the affirmation of a loyalty oath to this effect.
 Employees are required to complete all Disaster Service Worker-related training as assigned, and to return to work as ordered in the event of an emergency.
 For more information, please see the MCCD Emergency Operations Plan.

 - Candidates applying for positions with the Marin Community College District may be disqualified from consideration should their conviction history not meet the standards established under the California Education Code.